-Figure 9.1.12-2: L2 overhead with 5PRB
+Figure 9.1.12.2-2: L2 overhead with 5PRB

+Observation 36.
 L2 overhead increases significantly for shorter TTI length with smaller TBS.

+Observation 37.
 L2 overhead is very high when the number of PRBs used for shorter TTI is limited and when low MCS is used, for some cases the TBS is not even enough just for the L2 headers and CRC.

 9.2 Protocol evaluations on Contention based PUSCH transmission